mkobar/CrimeMapper/README.md

 # CrimeMapper
-Crime Mapper web application for Hack Hartford 17 Jan 2015
+Hartford Crime Mapper web application for __Hack Hartford__ 17 Jan 2015

-using data.hartford.gov open data API and leaflet.js to create quick copy of
+using http://data.hartford.gov open data API and leaflet.js to create quick copy of

-the
-###  CRIME in CHICAGOLAND
+###  the "CRIME in CHICAGOLAND" web app
-web app by The Chicago Tribune
+by The Chicago Tribune

  ![CRIME in CHICAGOLAND][app]